-^k120, ^k220 = coefficient value at standard temperature The following problem demonstrates the use of the oxygen sag curve relationship by determining the effect of large numbers of spawning fish in
+The following problem demonstrates the use of the oxygen sag curve relationship by determining the effect of large numbers of spawning fish in a confined channel and the reaeration of the channel.

 Assume a 5,280 foot long spawning channel, 20 feet wide, with a depth of 1.5 feet and a flow of 45 cubic feet per second.
 The water is at 12.8°C and its exchange time is 0.4 days.
 The channel is stocked with adult salmon at the rate of 2,667 fish/1,000 feet of channel.